Reverse-Engineering checklist

 Some of the scripts will take a while.
 Go make a coffee (you will need it).

-That’s all I have for now - EOF.
+That’s all I have →for now.

 Office files include: